MoShekaramiz/Tello_Edu_Surrogated_Wind_Fram/README.md

 | get_video      | none                                      | Returns the variable controlliing the livestream     |

 #### land() <a name="land()"></a>
 Lands the drone after turning off the video stream and printing a message directing the user to the directory any collected data has been stored in.
+The action then exits the program.
 ```
 drone.land()
 ```